Bobby Bandiera

-Robert "Bobby" Bandiera (born October 19, 1953) is an American rock guitarist, singer, and songwriter from New Jersey.
-Bandiera played rhythm guitar for Bon Jovi in live performances from 2005 until 2015 and for nearly two decades was lead guitarist for Southside Johnny and the Asbury Jukes.
+Robert Bandiera (born October 19, 1953) is an American rock guitarist, singer, and songwriter from New Jersey.
+Bandiera played rhythm guitar for Bon Jovi in live performances from 2005 until 2015 and for over two decades was lead guitarist for Southside Johnny and the Asbury Jukes.
 Bandiera and his band (The Bobby Bandiera Band) have backed Bruce Springsteen at benefit concerts.

 Biography

-Bandiera began playing in clubs over 45 years ago at the age of 16.
+Bandiera began playing in clubs over 55 years ago at the age of 16.
 Originally, he was in a band called Holme from Orange, New Jersey.
-They debuted in 1970, and were the house band for years at Dodd's in Orange, New Jersey, as well as D'Jais in Belmar, New Jersey, where Bandiera still makes occasional appearances.
+They debuted in 1970 and were the house band for years at Dodd's in Orange, New Jersey, as well as D'Jais in Belmar, New Jersey, where Bandiera still makes occasional appearances.

-A long-time presence on the Jersey Shore, Bandiera was associated with major acts.
+A longtime presence on the Jersey Shore, Bandiera was associated with major acts.
 He was considered for the guitarist position in the E Street Band for the Born in the U.S.A.
 Tour in 1984, when Steven Van Zandt left the band, but this position went to Nils Lofgren.
-In 1985, Bandiera replaced Billy Rush as guitarist for Southside Johnny and The Asbury Jukes but in 2010 left the band.
+In 1985, Bandiera replaced Billy Rush as guitarist for Southside Johnny and the Asbury Jukes but in 2010 left the band.